 From hiring a video arcade on wheels to treating 10 little princesses to a spa day, today’s birthday parties have gone next level.
-You could easily drop $300 to $500-plus on your kid’s next shindig.
+You could easily drop $500-plus on your kid’s next shindig.

 Fortunately, you don’t have to.
 It’s possible to host a fun and memorable birthday celebration for friends and family without breaking the bank.

-Here are some inexpensive party ideas to consider when planning your next birthday bash:
+Here are some inexpensive party ideas to consider when planning your next birthday bash.

 1. Being Selective with the Guest List